Redpanda224/PongGame/README.md

 # PongGame
-This is my first game made in python
+This is my first game made in python using pygame